cl118/cheatsheets/mern-step-by-step.md

     "status": "LEARNING"
 }
 ```
-In the above code example, the long string after `Authorization: Bearer` is the access token assigned to a specific user.
-To submit a valid POST, you'll need to copy the "accessToken" from the login request response and paste it into the post request after `Authorization Bearer`.
-You can purposefully submit an invalid token to see the response of "Invalid token" to check.
+In the above code example, <accessToken> after `Authorization: Bearer` is the access token assigned to a specific user.
+To submit a valid POST request, you'll need to copy the "accessToken" from the login request response and paste it into the post request after `Authorization: Bearer`.
+You can purposefully submit an invalid token to check the response of "Invalid token".

 Try creating several posts with different information and verify in your MongoDB for new posts in your appropriate collection.